 - Mobile app to remotely unlock doors and receive video and audio calls

-- Touchless unique face unlock – just present your face to unlock building doors
+- Touchless unique facial recognition entry – just present your face to unlock building doors

 - Minimum wiring changes and cost effective to retrofit an older telephone or analog intercom